KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

 Save the file by navigating to **File** <i class="fa fa-long-arrow-right"></i> **Save** or by using the keyboard shortcut `cmd` + `s` for Macs and `ctrl` + `s` for Windows.
 Refer to [Helpful Keyboard Shortcuts](/references).
    {% endhint %}

-1. Now that we know the click handler works, let's get the value of the form input for the name of the order by adding the following code inside the function.
-Remove the alert.
+1. Now that we know the click handler works, let's get the value of the form input for the name of the order.
+In Atom, add the following code inside the `onclick` function and remove the alert.
 Your click handler function should look like this
    ```javascript
 document.getElementById('order-btn').onclick = function () {
       document.getElementById('order-form-input').value;